MachineLemonade/docs/v0.9/houston-api.md

 ### Adding System Admins with a mutation
 Mutations can be used to generate auth tokens, add system admins, and other things that `modify` the underlying database.

-To add a system admin,
+To add a system admin, the `id` of the user is needed.
+This can be obtained by an Admin with a `users` query.

 ```
 query users {